electron/electron/docs/api/command-line-switches.md

 Force using integrated GPU when there are multiple GPUs available.

+### --xdg-portal-required-version=`version`

+Sets the minimum required version of XDG portal implementation to `version` inorder to use the portal backend for file dialogs on linux.
+Current default is set to `3`.

 ## Node.js Flags

 Electron supports some of the [CLI flags][node-cli] supported by Node.js.